go-robert/import-csv/readme.md

 **Wrong column names**

 * CSV header names must match: `Number`, `First Name`, `Last Name`, `Create Date`.
+* If you change the columns in your BASETABLE, be sure to match them in all of the other ${BaseName} tables used by this script.
+* Always test the original version of the script before modifying, then make your changes to the base table {BaseName} to add more columns and retest.
 ---

 ## Extending the pipeline